Are you ready for this?

 Sync Your Calendar

 Calendars are great.
 You can put all kinds of appointments and tasks in your phone’s calendar, and know what’s on your agenda every day.
-And when someone emails you with an appointment or invitation, it’s quick and easy to put those right into your Google calendar.
+Then, when someone emails you with an appointment or invitation, it’s quick and easy to put those right into your Google calendar.
 Oh, and there’s work stuff, too; meetings and projects go in that calendar …

 To add your work email account (including its calendar,) in an Android phone, go to: